gurungkshitij/gurungkshitij.github.io/_posts/2013-06-25-video-post.md

 ***Our goal is to try to answer the following questions:***

 1) What values of sig2 and decFac did you find to work best?
 How about for  4∗4 ?

 2) Using your preferred choice of sig2 and decFac, what is the average number steps required to find a magic square?

 3) How does the value of your function m change during the simulated annealing process?
 Make a plot that shows this clearly.
 How about for  4∗4  Grid?

-We then end up with a conclusion, limitation, and future work.
+4) Conclusion, limitation, and future work.

 <iframe width="560" height="315" src="//www.youtube.com/watch?v=Sublqdi5XlU" frameborder="0"> </iframe>